-11.4 Players and/or coaches refusing to play, or continue to play, after having been ordered to do so by the referee, thereby bringing the game into dispute, shall automatically forfeit said game and will be subject to suspension pending a hearing by the Board.
+11.4 Players and/or coaches refusing to play, or continue to play, after having been ordered to do so by the referee, thereby bringing the game into dispute, shall automatically forfeit said game and will be subject to suspension pending a hearing by an A&D committee.

 11.5 A team that has no team official (i.e., coach or assistant coach or team manager) with a current, valid NTSSA ID or valid state issued form of identification (e.g. driver's license) that matches their name on the game roster, will immediately forfeit the game.